asdru22/Cognition/ideas.md

 <Fractured Sword> fractured sword bits in animated texture, can extend with fragments like a raycast

-Electromage armor made out electroplasm and leather
+Shockweave armor made out electroplasm and leather

-Double knives where u can combo
+Electroplasm Carvers where u can combo, made out of 2 ebonite daggers